 Looks like you are both right, Jane.
 In broad terms, storm systems move from west to east across the US, usually with the jet stream.
 The jet is amplified in wave patterns, kind of like snapping a bed sheet over a bed.
 Sometimes storms will approach you from the southwest, traveling up the "hill" of the wave, and other times from the northwest, coming down the hill.
 Great question, thanks!

-What was the craziest request you ever got from a guest?I think most of us generically call it "the clicker".
+What makes someone qualified to life-coach someone else?I think most of us generically call it "the clicker".
 It is a simple wireless controller hooked up to the weather computer to advance to the next map.
 Some have several buttons for higher functions like dropping cutouts on the maps or drawing.
 Back in the day some stations simply used a garage door opener.
 Good question.
 Thanks Harry.

 Hello, Ladies.
 Yup, there sure are.
 Not knowing the age group of your audience makes it a little diffucult for me to give an answer.
 I'd start with an Internet search, and, basic meteorology books, espeically ones geared toward kids are also a good resource.
 Goog luck!